 This spicy recipe features Sriracha sauce (sometimes called "rooster sauce" because of the large bird on the label of the bottle), which is obviously not traditional.
 But the unique, smoky kick the hot sauce imparts is so flavorful you might not think of making it any other way.

-Though it was originally intended as a salad dressing, the best application of Russian dressing turns out to be on sandwiches and burgers.
-There's something about this tangy, piquant condiment that cuts through the heaviness of corned beef or a cheeseburger (or even french fries).
+Although it was originally intended as a salad dressing, the best application of Russian dressing turns out to be on sandwiches and burgers.
+There's something about this tangy, piquant condiment that cuts through the heaviness of corned beef or a cheeseburger (or even French fries).

 At one time, Russian dressing was commonplace.
-Today it can be difficult to find Russian dressing at the store, especially in an era in which Ranch dressing leaves such a massive footprint across the world of condiments, not only for salads, but as a dipping sauce and even a topping for pizza.
+Today it can be difficult to find at the store, especially in an era in which Ranch dressing leaves such a massive footprint across the world of condiments not only for salads but as a dipping sauce and even a topping for pizza.
 (Thousand Island and French dressings have become similarly endangered species.)
-Which is why it's fortunate that making your own Russian dressing is something that basically any six-year-old can do.

 - 1 cup mayonnaise

 - Dash Worcestershire sauce

 - In a glass bowl, combine the mayonnaise, ketchup, half the horseradish, shallot, lemon juice, Worcestershire sauce and Sriracha sauce.

 - Taste and add additional horseradish as you deem necessary.
 Stir well.